-21. Access to Instructional Materials: 20 USC Section 1412(a)(23)
+21. Access to Instructional Materials: 20 USC Section 1412(a)(23); EC 56205(a)(20)

-Policy/Procedure Number: Section F, pp. 168-175 Document Title: Butte County SELPA Procedural Manual Document Location: www.buttecountyselpa.org "It shall be the policy of this $I E \Delta$ to provide instructional materials to blind students or other
+Policy/Procedure Number: Section F, pp. 168-175 Document Title: Butte County SELPA Procedural Manual Document Location: www.buttecountyselpa.org

 "It shall be the policy of this LEA to provide instructional materials to blind students or other students with print disabilities in a timely manner according to the state-adopted National Instructional Materials Accessibility Standard."
 The policy is adopted by the SELPA as stated: